f1nal3/Juniorgram/README.md

 See @ref gettingstarted for more info on build setup and installation.

-### Setting server on a local machine
+### Setting kernel on a local machine

- See @ref localserversetup for a guide on running the server on your local machine.
+ See @ref localkernelsetup for a guide on running the kernel on your local machine.

 [Documentation Coverage](https://f1nal3.github.io/Juniorgram/doc_coverage/index.html)